theflashbum/fcss/ReadMe.txt

     y: 50;
 }

-/* This is how you can inharit from another style */
+/* This is how you can inherit from another style */
 #demoStyle #demoStyle2
 {
     y:100;